raik383h/Spring2019CourseProjectTDA/README.md

 Add each of your teammates' GitHub usernames and click "Add Collaborator".
 This sends an invitation to each team member.
 Team members will need to accept their invitations.
 If an invitation does not go through, you may need to cancel it and resend it.

-Once your team members have been added as collaborators, they can clone the repo to their machines by running `git clone https://github.com/<username>/Spring2019CourseProjectTDA.git`.
+Once your team members have been added as collaborators, they can clone the repo to their machines by running `git clone https://github.com/<username>/Spring2019CourseProjectTDA.git` (note that <username> is the username of the person who created the private repo).

 You should also add MatthewMeacham, CooperCorona, and raik383h as collaborators so we can see your repositories and evaluate your code.